MRCG-djeffries/pwawasm/README.md

 # pwawasm
-Uses PWA with WASm for offline app
+Uses PWA with WASM for offline app